"Hyperthyroidism is less common than underactive thyroid, but it still affects many people."

 Ginger and turmeric

 Both these roots are anti-inflammatory and can help boost immune function.
 Turmeric is one of the best things that you can put into your foods.
 It is super, super fast acting in the body.
-Also, inside turmeric is curcumin. the bio active ingredient.
+Also, inside turmeric is curcumin. the bioactive ingredient.
 If you want to experience the full effect, you need to have a supplement.
-The right kind of supplementation can really be an inflammation game-changer.
-So take Smarter Curcumin every single day.
-It includes the bioactive curcumin, as well as ginger root, astragalus, and black seed oil, so it’s a powerhouse inflammation fighter.
+The right kind of supplementation can truly support normal immune responses.
+By taking Smarter Curcumin every single day, you can help encourage joint health and full-body wellness!* It includes bioactive curcumin, as well as ginger root, astragalus, and black seed oil, so it packs a powerful punch!

 The benefits of essential oils for managing hyperthyroidism